-If you would like to participate in the group care, but are experiencing financial need, please speak with Courtney or Amy, our program staff.
+If you would like to participate in the group care, but are experiencing financial need, please speak with our administration staff.

 If you choose not to attend the CP group, you will continue your care one-on-one throughout your pregnancy with a doctor and/or midwife.